paperclippete/Milestone2/README.md

 #### Features for the Future

 It may be appropriate to embed social media feeds into the website in order to provide a user-created and interactive aspect.
 It would help showcase landmarks, past events and holiday snaps which could generate a buzz for future tourism.

 It would be worthwhile to look at integrating more APIs, to provide travel and accomodation information, in meet more user needs from the one site.

+After testing, it might be an option to toggle the geolocation saving someone having to scroll from their location all the way to Glasgow.

 #### Technologies Used